 Start Marketing Your Book Early

-If you haven’t already, plant your authorial stake in the virtual ground with author content marketing.
-Design an effective author website that showcases you as the subject matter expert or fiction writer that you are.
+The first step to setting up your author platform is an effective author website that showcases you as the subject matter expert or fiction writer that you are.
 When appropriate, it should also showcase your book.

 For help with figuring out who might be willing and/or able to help spread the word about your book, learn about the author questionnaire marketing tool that’s used in some form or another by most traditional publishers, and take the time to fill one out yourself.

 5. Find Partners or a Sponsor, If Applicable

 If your book is a non-fiction that won’t suffer from a little commercial association, you might want to consider looking for a sponsor to help promote or help defray your marketing costs, a strategy that traditional publishers love.
 For example, if your book is about pet care and you have pet food company connections, you might ask them to sponsor a book tour to help defray the cost of author appearances or a satellite media tour.

 This can work in fiction as well.
 For example, if you have a children's book about pets or a dog features in your novel, a pet food company may sponsor book marketing activities.

 6. Establish and Engage With Your Social Media Networks Regularly

 Out of sight is out of mind, so keep your followers reminded of you and your upcoming book by staying in touch.
 Social media is a great way to stay visible and interact with your potential readers.
 Make sure you’re blogging, Tweeting, Pinteresting, and otherwise posting to your social media sites in a way that draws readers to you.
 Even if you're a fiction writer, find ways to post content on your feeds that engages and entertains them.
 For example, if you have a character that loves chocolate, have a social media post asking your followers about their favorite chocolate confection.
 For hints and best practices, read: